 In honor of your birthday, you brilliant, beautiful man.
-I won’t get it exactly right, but this is how it sounds in my heart:

 We must not portray you in kings’ robes, you drifting mist that brought for the morning,